-In 2012, Michael League—now a four-time GRAMMY® Award-winning multi-instrumentalist, producer, and bandleader—wanted to create a supportive environment where his internationally-acclaimed ensemble, Snarky Puppy, and its members could release their music.
+In 2012, Michael League—now a five-time GRAMMY® Award-winning multi-instrumentalist, producer, and bandleader—wanted to create a supportive environment where his internationally-acclaimed ensemble, Snarky Puppy, and its members could release their music.
 As the group’s hands-on musical director, League had spent the better part of a decade navigating the industry and found himself disenchanted with the label ecosystem.
 He knew that artists deserved better.

 And so, for the release of Snarky Puppy’s sixth album, groundUP, League established GroundUP Music, taking a stylistic and philosophical cue from his group’s latest title.
 Soon, the label sprouted—not only releasing albums from Snarky Puppy, but also launching successful solo careers for many of the group’s members, including Justin Stanton, Mark Lettieri, Bill Laurence, and Cory Henry.
 GroundUP’s success was further bolstered by a 2014 GRAMMY® win by Snarky Puppy, which earned the blossoming label wider recognition within the industry.